-SWNCC was founded in December 1944, to synchronise the views of the State, War, and Navy Departments in matters in which they all had a common interest, and to establish policies for their Departments on politico-military questions delegated to it.
+SWNCC was founded to synchronize the views of the State, War, and Navy Departments in matters in which they all had a common interest and to establish policies for their departments on politico-military questions delegated to them.
 The materials include copies of the originals in typescript with period handwritten additions and corrections.
-The Committee was formed to "provide the executive branch with analyses and recommendations on the political and military concerns arising at the end of World War II;" these committees "produced the groundwork on which much United States postwar foreign policy was based."
+The Committee was formed to "provide the executive branch with analyses and recommendations on the political and military concerns arising at the end of World War II"; these committees "produced the groundwork on which much United States postwar foreign policy was based."

-The National Security Council did not exist until 1947 with the passage of the National Security Act.
-During World War II there was a greater need than before for cooperation between the Secretary of State, Secretary of War and the sectaries of the armed forces of the United States.
+The National Security Council did not exist until 1947, with the passage of the National Security Act.
+During World War II, there was a greater need than before for cooperation between the Secretary of State, the Secretary of War, and the secretaries of the armed forces of the United States.
 During the war, interagency coordination existed primarily through informal meetings, often mediated by President Roosevelt.

 The "Committee of Three" was formed when the Secretary of State, Secretary of War, and Secretary of the Navy began holding weekly meetings.
-However, this committee had no specific mandate and no authorised powers.
-When Edward Stettinius Jr. became Secretary of State on December 1, 1944, he made a proposal to War Department Secretary Henry Stimson and Navy Secretary James Forrestal that they create a joint secretariat for the planning of post war occupations and the implementation of U.S. foreign policy.
-The new secretariat, State-War-Navy Coordinating Committee (SWNNC), was directed by a close advisor to President Roosevelt, Assistant Secretary of War John J. McCloy.
+However, this committee had no specific mandate and no authorized powers.
+When Edward Stettinius Jr. became Secretary of State on December 1, 1944, he made a proposal to War Department Secretary Henry Stimson and Navy Secretary James Forrestal that they create a joint secretariat for the planning of postwar occupations and the implementation of U.S. foreign policy.
+The new secretariat, the SWNNC, was directed by a close advisor to President Roosevelt, Assistant Secretary of War John J. McCloy.

 Among the first things addressed by SWNNC were anticipated issues that were likely to arise in executing the occupation of Europe and Japan.
 To help with the particulars of governing former enemy states, the SWNNC brought in government and private sector specialists to address forthcoming occupation issues.
-One key issue the Committee addressed was the treatment of Japanese Emperor Showa, better known in the West by the English version of his personal name Hirohito.
-SWNNC brought in historian Hugh Borton to study the Emperor Hirohito question.
-Borton's suggestion for the retention of Hirohito was largely accepted by Supreme Commander of the Allied Powers Douglas MacArthur.
+One key issue the Committee addressed was the treatment of Japanese Emperor Showa, better known in the West by the English version of his personal name, Hirohito.
+The SWNNC brought in historian Hugh Borton to study the Emperor Hirohito question.
+Borton's suggestion for the retention of Hirohito was largely accepted by the Supreme Commander of the Allied Powers, Douglas MacArthur.